babulmirdha/python_question_soln_abrar/questions.md

 Example: Given the list [-1, 2, -3, 4, 5, -6], the program should output [2, 4, 5]

 Q14.
 Write a Python program that concatenates all the strings in a given list into a single string.
-Example: Given the list ["hello", "world", "python"], the program should output
+Example: Given the list ["hello", "world", "python"], the program should output : "helloworldpython"

 Q15.
 Write a Python program that calculates the product of all numbers in a list